multos-megatha/Multos-SmartContract/readme.md

 ╚═╝     ╚═╝  ╚═════╝  ╚══════╝   ╚═╝       ╚═════╝  ╚══════╝
 </pre>

-this is a smart contract for multos, An Aptos-based application that can send a single token to multiple address in one transaction.
+this is a smart contract for multos, An Aptos-based application that can send a single token to multiple address in one transaction only.

 ## 🚀 Function